 Google Glass is expected to launch in the UK in 2014, and it’s going to be really exciting to see what impact this first foray into wearable computer technology has on us and our daily lives.
-This time next year, will we be seeing businessmen walking round like futuristic cyborgs, barking “Glass, take a memo” on the Tube?
+This time next year, will we be seeing businessmen walking around like futuristic cyborgs, barking “Glass, take a memo” on the Tube?
 Will dull meetings be enlivened by your ability to check football scores on Google Glass whilst appearing attentive at the same time?

 As someone who works in social media, I’m fascinated to see how it is going to affect my industry.
-We’ve already had some pointers as to the possibilities for social networks, so here’s what we know so far, plus some thoughts towards some of the opportunities it might present for the technologically savvy early adopters in the recruitment industry:
+We’ve already had some pointers as to the possibilities for social networks, so here’s what we know so far, plus some thoughts on some of the opportunities it might present for the technologically savvy early adopters in the recruitment industry:

-1) Revitalising Google+:
+1) Revitalising Google:

-Every time you take a photo on Glass (which is done by voice command or by touching the side of the frame), it is instantly saved and/or shared on Google+.
+Every time you take a photo on Glass (which is done by voice command or by touching the side of the frame), it is instantly saved and/or shared on Google.
 Photos are going to be one of the key selling points for Google Glass, as it has the key advantage over phone cameras that it is always ready and pointing at the thing you want to capture.

 2) Making Twitter even more instant:

-Twitter and Google Glass could be a match made in heaven, since both are all about enabling you to see and share quick bits of information wherever you are.
+Twitter and Google Glass could be a match made in heaven since both are all about enabling you to see and share quick bits of information wherever you are.

-So far, we know that the Twitter App on Google Glass will enable you to read your Twitter timeline and dictate your own Tweets via the voice input.
+So far, we know that the Twitter App on Google Glass will enable you to read your Twitter timeline and dictate your own Tweets via voice input.
 We also know that Glass will add “Shared #ThroughGlass” to the end of your images by default, but this can be turned off in the settings.